Skip to main content

 The same applies to smaller workstation and console based monitors as well.
 More information can be displayed on smaller UHD monitors than before, but the workstation setting requires more manoeuvrability and flexibility of use for effective and ergonomic use by multiple shifts.
 Future proofing monitor mounts requires an adaptive approach, and modular design is a proven solution.

-The ADW Universal Video Wall Mounting System is a modular, interchangeable, and upgradeable product range.
+Universal Video Wall mounting system is a modular, interchangeable, and upgradeable product range.
 It incorporates a range of high-end features that deliver high security, time saving, easy installation, and adjustment options.
 Post-installation horizontal adjustment, screen leveling and wall leveling all assist in making the installation process quicker and easier.
-ADW mounts are recommended for displays 55” to 65” but flexible to 165kg (363lbs) per display.
+ADW mounts are recommended for displays 55” to 65” but flexible to 165kg or 363lbs per display.

 How Atdec helps: desk mounts